 Dr. Zebrack then explains how cancer survivors learn to experience the “realities of impermanence” and the importance of letting go of what they want and instead embracing “what is.”
 With little certainty in their world, they can only control such things as how they engage the world and how they claim their own story and ultimately themselves.

 Yet, isn’t this true for all of us?

 In a world that is in a constant state of flux, isn’t the only thing we really have meaningful control over is ourselves—for example, how we choose to engage people and things, to act and react to what is before us, and our attitudes and beliefs?
 Indeed,

 Are not the desire to control and being part of an impermanent world irreconcilable?

 What’s your view on control and impermanence?
 Do you find them contradictory?
+Is living life as control freaks realistic or possible?
 Please share your thoughts and experiences with me.

 In the meantime, remember to

 Let It Go!

 *If you enjoyed this post, please “like it” on your Facebook page and share it with your friends.